 Oh, and don’t forget to see some of the beaches here.
 The island has a heap of white sandy bays that are lovely to chill on!

 Afterwards, make sure to spend a few days exploring the, much larger, Isle of Mull, too.
-After all, you have to go through here before heading back to mainland Scotland.
+After all, you must go through here before returning to mainland Scotland.
 On Mull, Duart Castle is a must-see!
 It’s gorgeous.

 It really is one of the best places in the Scottish Islands.